hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 * **Are you on a virtual machine or remote desktop?** Check if another keyboard layout is installed on the VM guest / remote machine the host machine /your computer uses.
 ```

-Back in *Terminal*, copy the folder contents with the following command sequence ():
+Back in *Terminal*, copy the folder contents with the following command sequence:

 ```
 sudo cp -a . ~/telemac/v8p2/optionals/metis-5.1.0/